mongodb/docs-realm/sdk-reference/README.md

 directly.
 Still, in case someone ends up there, it should expose links to all available SDK reference manuals.

+## Adding SDKs

 Each SDK has a corresponding directory with an index.html file.
 That index.html file's sole purpose is to redirect into the corresponding SDK's `latest/` subdirectory.

+You don't need to do this manually.
+Run the [addSdk.sh](./addSdk.sh) script with the name of the new SDK subdirectory.